Remag501/SpigotPlugins_Perks/README.md

 - Add Star Perks functionality to abstract class
 - Make perks drop on death and go to the killer
 - Players can scrap perks

+Recent Fixes:
+- Bloodied and Resistant perks activates on hp changes, rather than periodically checking hp.
+- Flask perk will no longer activates weakness after uneqipping perk
+- Hot hands can no longer set items or armor stands on fire
+- Kangaroo will no longer allow players to abuse no flight mode
+- Fixed null pointer bug that occurs when players are not in the perk file